-In France Man Arrested After Video of Harassment Goes Viral
+In France, Man Arrested After Video of Harassment Goes Viral

 Police have taken a man into custody over the violent assault of 22-year-old Marie Laguerre on the streets of Paris.

-A viral video caught on a security camera shows a man punching Laguerre in the face after she apparently screamed at him to stop speaking lewd remarks to her.
+A viral video caught on a security camera shows a man punching Laguerre in the face after she apparently screamed at him to stop making lewd remarks to her.
 It galvanized many French citizens to take action against sexual harassment.

-According to French public radio Franceinfo, the 25-year-old suspect had been undergoing psychiatric treatment at a Parisian hospital for the past month.
-He was taken into police custody after leaving the hospital.
+According to French public radio Franceinfo, the 25-year-old suspect was taken into police custody after leaving a hospital for unrelated treatment.
 Authorities have not officially released his name.

 Apparently his stay at the hospital was not connected to the incident caught on video.
 The BBC reports he "had been sent to the hospital as part of a separate judicial case.
 Investigators had got hold of his phone number and traced him to the hospital."